WicksL08/ExForCyberEducation/challenges/gettingstarted.md

 If your teacher provides a **team code** or **school group**,
 enter that code during registration or from the **Teams** tab after signing up.

-If not, you can proceed as an individual student — your username already includes your school identifier.
+If not, you can proceed as an individual student.
+Your username already includes your school identifier.

 ---